 Recording projects comprise twelve commercially available CD’s including Carillon Sky, Dialogues and Dragon Rhyme.
 One review in Fanfare Magazine calls her playing “suave, subtly nuanced, and technically secure in its every gesture," while another refers to her “melting tone and touching sensitivity."
 She also has an ongoing recording and performing series entitled "Pink Ink" that is dedicated to promoting the music of living women composers.

-Koffman's saxophone students have placed in approximately 100 different performance competitions including winning 19 university concerto competitions at four different universities.
+Koffman's saxophone students have placed in over 100 different performance competitions including winning 20 university concerto competitions at all five universities where she has taught.
 She is a founding faculty member of the American Saxophone Academy, an annual educational program designed for advanced college students and beyond.
 She also formerly taught saxophone for the All-State Program at the Interlochen Center for the Arts, and was the Director of Bands at Belleville South Middle School in Belleville, Michigan.
 Koffman is a graduate with high honors from the University of Michigan where she studied with Donald Sinta, and the University of North Texas where she studied with James Riggs and Eric Nestler.

 Koffman is a certified Kripalu Yoga Teacher and teaches Yoga for Performers at The Hartt School.
 She is also a Conn-Selmer artist/clinician, and performs exclusively on Selmer Paris saxophones.